Golden hello: If the employee is worth the money

 A hiring company may spend millions of dollars for a golden hello package, hoping the poached executive generates more benefits for them than the cost of bonuses.
-Following the financial crisis of 2008–2009, such compensation methods have become controversial.
+After the 2008 financial crisis, such compensation methods have become controversial.

 If the payment rate is right

 It's difficult to make the payment rate be an incentive for employees.
 Generally, employees who are senior-level receive higher golden hellos than entry-level or mid-level employees, considering the skills, experience and talent for specific positions.

 Attracting talented recruitment

 In a study by Aerotek and the Human Capital Institute, 46% of professionals (570) at companies said that the best way to attract senior-level employees is bonuses.
 Employers can offer a one-time signing bonus or promise a specific timeline for raises to salaries.

 Building trust between employee and new hire

 Golden Hello build the foundation for a positive relationship between an employer and a new employee.
 The study indicated that trust is built between employers and new hire when employers offer signing bonuses.
 This is also incentive for new employers to work harder.